-Riot Games has just launched “Champions Queue” in North America, an invite-only in-house system for pros and amateur players in the LCS, as well as LLA pros.
+Riot Games first launched “Champions Queue” in North America in February 2022, an invite-only in-house system for pros and amateur players in the LCS, as well as LLA pros.

 Currently, the North American server is located in Chicago but the LCS studio is in Los Angeles, where all NA pro players reside.
 As a result, all their games on the live server are played on at least 50 ping.